submariner100/KrazyRoads/README.md

 SCNSceneRendererDelegate { didApplyAnimationsAtTime }.
 Remember to add the sceneView.delegate = true to the setupScene(). added new methods to create new lanes, add new lanes and remove unused lanes. - commit9 - Imported the images/scns for the vegetation and vehicles.
 Added these into the util folder into the Model struct.
 2 methods added in GVC for these models to be implemented. - commit10 - setup actions for the vehicles to move on the roads, using 3 methods. setupTraffic, setupActions and updateTraffic which is placed in the renderer.
-Also set up different speeds for the vehicles.
+Also set up different speeds for the vehicles. - commit11 - Added PhysicsBodies to the vehicles, vegetation and player.
+Created a new struct to contain these collision nodes.